Exercise 39: Dictionaries, Oh Lovely Dictionaries

 The final piece of code in this exercise will show you how to make a dict data structure using nothing but the lists you already know how to use.
 This code may be a little difficult to understand, so don't worry if it takes you a while to full grasp what it's doing.
-There's actually nothing new in this, it's just slightly more complex and has a few more things you'll need to look up.
+There are no new concepts in this code.
+It is slightly more complex and has a few more things you will need to look up.

 The Code Description

 This hashmap is nothing more than "a list of buckets, which are a list of slots, which have key/value pairs in them."
 Take a minute to break that down to see what I mean: